pydio/pydio-doc-howto/auth_advanced_ldapad.md

 ### AUTH DRIVER COMMONS
 [:image-popup:/authentication/auth_driver_common_LDAP.png]

-+ **Auto Create User** : if its enabled it will automatically create a user when you're using a remote authentification system.
++ **Auto Create User** : if its enabled it will automatically create a user when you're using a remote authentication system.

 + **Login Redirect** : you can choose to perform a redirection to a given URL after a login operation.

 + **Administrator Login** : you can choose a user to be a default admin by specifying a User ID.

-+ **Auto apply role** : you can choose to automatically apply a role to a user whenever he's authentificating through this driver.
++ **Auto apply role** : you can choose to automatically apply a role to a user whenever he's authenticating through this driver.

 > And thats just a sample of what you can achieve with Pydio, i let you try and custom everything to fit what you want.

+### TROUBLESHOOTING LDAP
++ **PHP-LDAP extension** : you should make sure that you have php-ldap you can use `php -m | grep ldap` to check.
+If you do not have the ldap extension you can install it through aptitude, yum, curl ... by using `install php-ldap`.

+> If you want to get more informations about the extension you can visit the [PHP-LDAP](http://php.net/manual/en/ldap.installation.php) page.

+### IF YOUR ISSUE WAS NOT LISTED
+You should re-check if the test between your LDAP and Pydio was successful when you were setting it up, you have the **'Try to connect to LDAP'** Button to make sure that you gave the right informations.
+Otherwise i advise you to reconfigure it from scratch in case you missed a setting.

+If none of the above worked you should make sure that your Pydio installation was rightfully done, you can also go check **[Pydio's Troubleshooting](https://pydio.com/en/docs/v8/troubleshooting)** page.

+Else you can go on our **[Forum](https://forum.pydio.com/)** and search if someone had a similar issue or you can create a post.